 - Teams will play a twelve-game regular season followed by a single-elimination Playoff.
 In the Playoffs, each team will play 1-3 games.
 There will be no consolation games.

-- At the end of the regular season, the top four teams will play for the Casavant Memorial Cup and the bottom six teams will play for the Wakelin Cup.
-There will be play-in games for the Wakelin Cup.
+- At the end of the regular season, the top seven teams will play for the Casavant Memorial Cup and the bottom seven teams will play for the Wakelin Cup.
+The first and eighth seeds will have a first-round bye.

 - The standings will be determined by winning percentage, and the tie-breaker is in the following order: